maryknoop/p8105_midterm_mk4022/p8105_midterm_mk4022.md

     ## 3 41-50       207
     ## 4 51-60       200
     ## 5 60+         305

+Part 2: \* Are the reported mean and standard deviations for FHP size consistent with the data you have available?

 ``` r
 mean(pull(filter(posture_data,sex == "female"), fhp_size_mm), na.rm = TRUE)